 In this section, the different deployment possibilities are described.

-Thanks to Nuxeo Runtime and to the bundle system, Nuxeo EP deployment can be adapted to your needs:
+Thanks to Nuxeo Runtime and to the bundle system, the Nuxeo Platform deployment can be adapted to your needs:

 In most of the case, the Nuxeo server is behind a reverse proxy that is used to provide:

 - HTTP caching